 - If you’re doing a large-scale project, you’ll probably benefit from the project management and logistics support that a national distributor can provide.

-In the case of a niche product like a plug-and-play LED that works with a magnetic ballast, you may find that you have to purchase the product from a distributor that has lighting expertise.
+Depending on which product you use, you may find that you have to purchase from a distributor that has lighting expertise.

 Other T12 to LED conversion options